 - They’ll Be Too Small

 One of the biggest hesitations that women have with getting a breast reduction is that they will be too small.
 However, during your consultation with Dr. Tom F. Crais, you can discuss what size you would like and the overall outcome you are hoping to get.
 If you don’t want to have small breasts, you don’t have to.

 There’s a common myth that no matter what type of breast surgery you undergo, you won’t be able to breastfeed afterwards.
 Although some mothers have a hard time breastfeeding after an augmentation, that certainly won’t be the case following a breast reduction.
 In fact, you shouldn’t have any problems breastfeeding at all.

 Getting a breast reduction can help alleviate any back pain or discomfort that you are experiencing.
-During your surgery, Dr. Thomas F. Crais will remove excess breast tissue and fat to help give you the size of breasts that you desire.
-To learn more about this surgical procedure and more, contact Dr. Thomas F. Crais today to schedule a consultation appointment!
+During your surgery, Dr. Tom F. Crais will remove excess breast tissue and fat to help give you the size of breasts that you desire.
+To learn more about this surgical procedure and more, contact Dr. Tom F. Crais today to schedule a consultation appointment!